This post is also available in: 简体中文 (Chinese (Simplified))

 Corporate Compliance Requirement | Dormant Company Filing Requirement

-This article is to share with you more information about the Dormant Company Filing Requirement which 3E Accounting will take care for you if you engaged our services.
-Feel free to contact us should you have any queries always.
+This article is to share with you more information about Dormant Company Filing Requirement which 3E Accounting will take care for you if you engage our services.
+Feel free to contact us should you have any queries.

 What is considered dormant company?

 The definition of dormancy differs somewhat between IRAS (Inland Revenue Authority of Singapore) and ACRA (Accounting and Corporate Regulatory Authority).
 In some cases, a company that is defined as “dormant” by IRAS can be considered as “active” by ACRA.

 Dormant company according to IRAS